Bedrock-OSS/bedrock-wiki/docs/items/items-intro.md

 		},
 		"components": {
 			"minecraft:icon": "gem",
-			"minecraft:render_offsets": "tools"
+			"minecraft:render_offsets": "tools",
+			"minecraft:hover_text_color": "light_purple"
 		}
 	}
 }
 ```

--   Set the same `identifier` under `description`, as in the item's behavior file.
-This links item's visual to the behavior.
+-   Set the same `identifier` under `description` as in the item's behavior file.
+This links the item's appearance to its behavior.
 -   `category` defines the category of items of the item in the creative inventory.
 It can be set to "Nature", "Equipment", "Construction" or "Items".
--   `"components"` in the resource file now define how the visuals are displayed.
+-   `components` in the resource file defines how the item is displayed.
     -   `minecraft:render_offsets` defines how the item should be rendered.
 It can be set to pretty much any Vanilla item name, for example, "apple".
+    -   `minecraft:hover_text_color` changes the rarity color of the item (the color of the item name when hovered over).
+In this example, we'll make the gem's rarity color be light purple.
     -   `minecraft:icon` defines the item texture's short name.
 Let's look more into it.

 ## Gem Textures and Shortnames